rajpatil1314/basic_calculation/README.md

 18.Write a script that prompts the user to enter their name and age.
 Store these values in variables and display a greeting message like "Hello, [Name].
 You are [Age] years old!".

 19.Create a small program that asks the user to input two numbers and then prints their sum, difference, product, and quotient.

+20.Write a script that asks the user to input their age.
+If the age is greater than or equal to 18, print "You are eligible to vote."
+Otherwise, print "You are not eligible to vote."

+21.Create a program that prompts the user for two numbers.
+If both numbers are positive, calculate and print their average.
+If either number is negative, print an error message instead.